 all most occasions.
-They are the yoga pants of mom-cooking.
+They’re the yoga pants of mom-cooking.
 They get the job done, again and again.

-I most frequently dump this into ground beef, but I’ve also used it with black beans to make a vegetarian version.
+I most frequently stir my homemade taco seasoning into ground beef, but I’ve also used it with black beans to make a vegetarian version.
 Sometimes I get really crazy and use half ground beef and half black beans.
 I tell ya, I’m livin’ on the edge.